 - Trying to control others

-- Committing crime and facing legal consequences frequently
+- Committing the crime and facing legal consequences frequently

 - Threatening to commit suicide